donflopez/Carto/README.md

 # Carto

 ***
-Load a geojson data from Carto API and draw it into a canvas.
+Load a geojson data from Carto API and draw it into a canvas and WebGL.

+You can look in the `/imports/ui/layouts/map` for the canvas implementation and in `/imports/ui/layouts/mapGl` for the WebGL implementation.

 ## Launching